ChristopherCautivar/simple-todo-webapp/README.md

 * Views
     * An hourly log view, saved on a daily basis in a format that can be recorded and analyzed
     * A freeform scratch space view, displaying as many related or selected todo items on a single page, sorted by user specification, and highly customizeable
+        * allows users to make todos and add relationships to them in the same view
+        * Add new or existing todos to groups
     * Tags will be suggested as the user fills in a field
 * Database
     * sqlite3 for lightweight storage within the container